google/skia/site/user/api/SkPaint_Reference.md

 <div><fiddle-embed name="b29294e7f29d160a1b46abf2dcec9d2a"><div>First line is encoded in UTF-8.
 Second line is encoded in UTF-16.
 Third line is encoded in UTF-32.
-Fourth line has 16 bit glyph indices.
+Fourth line has 16-bit glyph indices.
 </div></fiddle-embed></div>

 <a name="SkPaint_getTextEncoding"></a>